 - A focus on delivering to a specific date rather than sustained business value, creating a ‘them-and-us’ mentality between programme and supporting business operations;

 - Knowledge and learning is not fostered, the organisation remains over-reliant on point specialists;

 - Teams are constantly changed, causing lost productivity and inefficiency.
 It typically takes six weeks to get a team operating at peak performance again if a team member is changed.

 Agile organisations contain high performing change teams that can solve different types of challenges, flowing the work to the teams rather than people to projects.
 Knowledge is retained and a culture of continuous improvement and learning is fostered.
 Think twice before disbanding a high performing team.
 Next time a high performing change team is formed, keep them together and simply give them another problem or challenge to work on.

 We are currently supporting a number of clients in Financial Services to create enduring multi-disciplinary agile change teams to deliver business outcomes organised around value.
-Our clients are increasingly calling these change teams of teams ‘value streams’, ‘tribes’ or ‘squads’.
+Our clients are increasingly calling these change teams ‘value streams’, ‘tribes’ or ‘squads’.
 The key principle is to break through inherent waste caused by organisational / functional silos to create high performing client centric delivery teams organised around value.

 4: Stop starting and start finishing